onzfonz/comp227/src/content/0/en/part0d.md

 |`winget install --id Git.Git -e --source winget`|`brew install git`|

 Press enter and wait.
-It's not too bad, unless you are on a mac and have a slow internet connection.
+It's not too bad...unless you are on a Mac and have a slow internet connection.
 If it complains, you may need administrative privileges, but just let it do its work.

 Once it finishes, you may need to restart your terminal, but then we'll get to this